Select Page

 The Origins of Sachsenhausen KZ

-The Sachsenhausen concentration camp was established in 1936 by the Nazi regime.
-Located just outside of Berlin, it served as one of the first concentration camps and became a prototype for the larger network of camps that followed.
+The Sachsenhausen was a concentration camp created by the Nazi government in 1936.
+Just beyond the city limits of Berlin it was used as one of the first concentration camps and acted as a template for the numerous other camps that were established.

 Life in Sachsenhausen KZ